THE CENTRAL DIVISION - NATIONAL SKI PATROL

 Thoughts on Conducting a Senior On-Hill Evaluation

-• Position evaluators in order to view candidates from different vantages (approach, passing, and moving away)
+• Evaluators are positioned to view candidates from different vantages (approach, passing, and moving away)

 • Candidate considerations

-• Have a plan: Communicate places to meet at the beginning of the day, at the end of each run, and in case you get separated
+• Communicate a plan: places to meet at the beginning of the day, at the end of each run, and in case you get separated.

-• Keep the candidates perspective in mind.
-Keep the evaluation positive and loose.
+• Keep the candidate’s perspective in mind.
+Keep the event positive and relaxed.

 • Candidate feedback is not generally provided during the evaluation.
-If needed, it should be provided by the lead evaluator.
-Avoid conveying pass/fail judgments.
+If needed, it should be provided by the lead evaluator to advocate.
+Scores should never be discussed with the advocate or candidate.

 • Demos

-• All tasks being evaluated (tobogganing, skiing, snowboarding) need to start with good demos.
+• All tasks being evaluated (tobogganing, skiing, snowboarding) need to begin with good demos at the senior level.

 • Be sure that the candidates understand that the demo is the baseline.
 Performance at or above the demo is acceptable; below is not.